acamposuribe/p5.blender/README.md

 # Functions

-blender.load(buffer)
+- blender.load(buffer)

   Use load() to load the mixer in selected buffers.
-Execute the function each time you want to change buffers.
+Execute the function each time you want to change to said buffer.

-blender.color()
+- blender.color()

-  With two arguments (color, alpha) - use HEX code, [r,g,b] array, or p5.color objct With three arguments (r,g,b) - alpha will be 1.0 (full blend) With four arguments (r,g,b,alpha)
+  With two arguments (color, alpha) - use HEX code, [r,g,b] array, or p5.color objct.

-blender.stop()
+  With three arguments (r,g,b) - alpha will be 1.0 (full blend).

+  With four arguments (r,g,b,alpha)

+- blender.noBlend()

-  Use stop() when you want to stop blending and change to normal p5 mode.
+  Use noBlend() when you want to stop blending and change to normal p5 mode.

 # Limitations